 What do you think?
-Should the U.S. Constitution be changed to limit presidential pardon power?
-Reply to this email with your first name, last initial and city or state, and we may share your view in the PDB.
+Is Hong Kong doomed to fully become part of China, or can pro-democracy activists beat the behemoth?
+Reply to this email, including your first name, last initial and city or state, and we may include your view in the PDB.

 2. Eritrea Accused of Atrocities in Ethiopia’s Tigray Region

 More reports of atrocities in Ethiopia’s conflict-hit Tigray region are surfacing, with a rights group reporting Friday that forces from neighboring Eritrea shot dead hundreds of civilians, including children.
 The Human Rights Watch report comes a day after the U.N. accused Eritrea — sometimes dubbed Africa’s North Korea for its secretive and repressive regime — of possible crimes against humanity in the region.
 The conflict, which began in November after the local Tigray government defied Addis Ababa, threatens to tarnish the reformist image of Ethiopian Prime Minister Abiy Ahmed, who won the Nobel Peace Prize in 2019.

 3. Pope on Historic Iraq Visit Amid Security Threats